AtlasCUMC/H1b-counting-tool-H1bTool-/README.md

 Top 10 States: top_10_states.txt

-However, the code can be also used if you do you like to top 20 or 30 or any top, you can use extra flag:
+However, the code can be also used if you do you like top 20 or 30 or any, you can use the extra flag -N in H1bTools:

 python H1bTools.v3.py -I H-1B_Disclosure_Data_FY17.csv -N 1 (for example top 1) OR 5 (for example top 5) 50 (for example top 50) etc

-We used default columns for CASE_STATUS, SOC_CODE and WORKSITE_STATE in input file such as CASE_STATUS on column 2, SOC_CODE 24 and WORKSITE_STATE 50, however if it is different than that, we can specfiy in commanline by using the following command:
+We used default columns for CASE_STATUS, SOC_CODE and WORKSITE_STATE in input file such as CASE_STATUS on column 2, SOC_CODE 24 and WORKSITE_STATE 50, however if it is different than that, we can specifiy in commandline them by using the following command:

-python H1bTools.v3.py -I H-1B_Disclosure_Data_FY17.csv -N 1 (for example top 1) OR 5 (for example top 5) 50 (for example top 50) etc Cstatus_index
+python H1bTools.v3.py -I h1b_input.csv -N 1 (for example top 1) OR 5 (for example top 5) 50 (for example top 50) etc Cstatus_index

+## H1bTools for other cases (such as CERTIFIED-WITHDRAWN, DENIED and WITHDRAWN)

+H1bTools can be also used to see summary of the CERTIFIED-WITHDRAWN, DENIED and WITHDRAWN if interested by using the following command with extrat flag:

+ python  H1bTools.v6.py  -I h1b_input.csv -Cstatus CERTIFIED-WITHDRAWN OR DENIED OR WITHDRAWN

+ It will provide the summay of the CERTIFIED-WITHDRAWN OR DENIED OR WITHDRAWN if interested.

+# Author

+Atlas Khan, Department of Medicine (Division Nephrology), Columbia University Medical Centre, New York, USA.

+Email: ak4046@cumc.columbia.edu and atlas.akhan@gmail.com